 Collectively, the upgrades were designed to help the client meet current needs while remaining flexible enough to evolve as the company expands.

-After establishing a new digital workplace, the client discontinued its annual Jive subscription and realized immediate costs savings.
+After establishing a new digital workplace, the client discontinued its annual Jive subscription and realized immediate cost savings.

 Converting to a single communication and collaboration platform within Microsoft 365 has also: